flaxmans/CompBio_on_git/Assignments/09_Independent_Project_Step2.md

 # Assignment 09: Independent Project, Step 2: <br> A fully reproducible analysis

-### Announced: Wednesday of Week 13
+### Announced: Week 13

-### Due: Last day of class, Thursday, April 30th, at 11:59 p.m.
+### Due: Last day of class, 9:00 p.m.

 ___

 ### The goal of this assignment is to complete the project you outlined in [Assignment 08](https://github.com/flaxmans/CompBio_on_git/blob/master/Assignments/08_Independent_Project_Step1.md) in a fully reproducible way.
 This means that I should be able to clone your repository, run your script(s), and get exactly the same results as you got with no error messages.

-Completing Assignment 9 will require pushing a minimum of four files to an "Assignment09" directory in your Github repo for this class:
+Completing Assignment 9 will likely require pushing a minimum of four files to an "Assignment09" directory (or "FinalProject" directory or "IndependentProject" directory) in your GitHub repo for this class:

 1. Any data file(s) you used (please let Sam know if you have any concerns about the size of the data or keeping them private),
 2. A script(s) of all the code you used to filter, parse, analyze, and visualize the data,